holographicSol/communicator/COMMUNICATOR_0/README.md

 Communicator can uplink public ip changes per address book entry.
 Please note that to use uplink, the address book entry should contain a key and fingerprint so that the recipient can identify the sender and for security measures.
 There is also a global Uplink switch to enable/disable Uplink entirely.
-Uplink feature experimental and in development.
-My challenge to myself is central serverless com tool.

 Python version - 3.9